Skip to main content

 Exemptions

-An exemption is required when a person is prescribed a non-approved vehicle restraint, or is unable to wear the seatbelt properly adjusted and fastened.
+An exemption is required when a person is prescribed a non-approved vehicle restraint, or is unable to wear the seatbelt properly adjusted and securely fastened.
 Examples of alternative methods of travel include:

 • special purpose car seat